chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ### Securities Licenses

-I hold my Series 7 and Seriess 66 licenses with LPL Financial.
+I hold my Series 7 and Series 66 licenses with LPL Financial.
 I have also passed the SIE exam.
 You can find my BrokerCheck registration [here](https://brokercheck.finra.org/individual/summary/7438102).

 ### Harvard Professional Certificate in Computer Science for Python Programming (In progress)